DinoSilva/Query_Bitcoin_Node_and_API/README.md

 Query Bitcoin Node and API
 ==========================

+The same code as main branch but using sqlite db to store block data.
-Experiments on using APIs to query bitcoin block info, and also using a bitcoin node
+Experiments on using APIs to query bitcoin block info, and also using a bitcoin node.

 Using a BTC Node
 ----------------